 (Provided by AMIATV)

 Health Informatics Specialists hold certificates, bachelor's degrees, and master's degrees.
 Each individual should understand his long term career goals and research the curriculum at each program level to determine the right pathway.
 For nursing professionals, there are specifically nursing informatics programs.
 Education in health informatics covers areas such as the core sciences, database management, information security, medical coding and classification, health information systems design and analysis, and health law.
-Health informatics courses can also include medical terminologies, so that you can confidently converse with clinical staff regarding the medical records you're keeping.
+For those coming from outside the healthcare field, health informatics courses can also include medical terminologies, so that you can confidently converse with clinical staff regarding the medical records you're keeping.
 Since medical informatics professionals often work in teams or are in management positions, some degree programs offer courses on project management and organizational behavior as well.
-Health informatics jobs require candidates who have a passion for customer service, love computers, are team builders and team players, are problem solvers and can work under stress.

 Health Informatics Certification